 By the time high school came around, I had worked my way into the upper echelon of the local cyberculture.
-Our school district was just beginning to stress classes like Keyboarding (is that still a thing?) and Computer Science (which has changed a LOT), so those precious few of us who were already familiar with these concepts were the proverbial kings of the campus.
+Our school district was beginning to stress classes like Keyboarding (is that still a thing?) and Computer Science (which has changed a LOT), so those precious few of us who were already familiar with these concepts were the proverbial kings of the campus.
 Our knowledge bought us out of detentions, granted us unprecedented access throughout the school, and made us both respected and feared by the faculty.
-In a world where everything was controlled by computers, yet so few understood them, knowledge was truly power.
+In a world where computers controlled everything, yet so few understood them, knowledge was real power.

 But, as the saying goes, all good things must come to an end.

 Shortly after graduating high school, I found myself at an impasse.
-I knew I was on a dangerous path; on one hand, I could leave things as they were and find myself behind bars, guilty of any one of a number of violations of the Computer Fraud and Abuse Act (18 US Code § 1030).
-On the other hand, I could put all that behind me and put myself in a position where criminal activity was, at the very least, difficult.
+I knew I was on a dangerous path; on the one hand, I could leave things as they were and find myself behind bars, guilty of any one of many violations of the Computer Fraud and Abuse Act (18 US Code § 1030).
+On the other hand, I could put all that behind me and put myself in a position where criminal activity was, at the very least, challenging.
 So, I found myself on Parris Island, South Carolina undergoing Marine Corps recruit training.

-My experiences in the Corps are a story for another time, but suffice to say it was a memorable experience.
-I grew as a person, matured, and learned a great deal about discipline, tenacity and leadership.
-When I finally got my separation papers, I thought that the most difficult period of my life was behind me.
-I was wrong; the biggest trials of my life were about to begin.
+My experiences in the Corps are a story for another time but suffice to say it was a memorable experience.
+I grew as a person, matured, and learned a great deal about discipline, tenacity, and leadership.
+When I finally got my separation papers, I thought that the most challenging period of my life was behind me.
+I was wrong; the most significant trials of my life were about to begin.

 While I had no real use for EDD, I found the project fascinating.
 I had learned PHP and WordPress development by dissecting and tweaking other plugins, but I was still really an amateur.
-Looking back, my code was sloppy and inefficient, and getting my first plugin in the WordPress repository was nothing more than pure dumb luck.
+In hindsight, my code was sloppy and inefficient, and getting my first plugin in the WordPress repository was nothing more than pure dumb luck.
 In comparison, Pippin’s code was pristine, efficient, and miles ahead of anything I could hope to achieve.
-He became my role model and I spent every waking moment combing through the EDD issue tracker looking for things I could fix, if just to have an excuse to dig through the codebase and learn something.
+He became my role model, and I spent every waking moment combing through the EDD issue tracker looking for things I could fix if only to have an excuse to dig through the codebase and learn something.
 And learn I did.

 Through random chance, I submitted a pull request in a long line of pull requests and, for some reason, it caught Pippin’s attention.
 He contacted me and gave me my first real break since returning to the civilian sector.
 Suddenly, I was making a legitimate income working on a project that I actually cared about.
 I continued to study and soon was writing moderately acceptable quality plugins of my own.

-In late 2012, I decided to take the single biggest step of my professional career.
+In late 2012, I decided to take the single most significant step of my professional career.
 I wanted to make development my sole source of income.
-Over the course of six months, I overhauled all my existing plugins, build out a company website, and phased out all of my side jobs.
-Focusing completely on development was a challenge, and I still spent a lot of time financially leaning on EDD, but I was getting closer to being completely self sufficient.
+Throughout six months, I overhauled all my existing plugins, build out a company website, and phased out all of my side jobs.
+Focusing entirely on development was a challenge, and I still spent a lot of time financially leaning on EDD, but I was getting closer to being completely self-sufficient.

 Between my company, working on EDD, and a few side projects, I survived comfortably for longer than I had hoped.
 Unfortunately, by early 2017 it was getting harder to find good work.
-My long-term work kept me going, but left little wiggle room, and I was struggling to find new clients.
-Eventually I had a proverbial Come-to-Jesus discussion with a friend and came to a few startling conclusions.
+My long-term work kept me going but left very little wiggle room, and I was struggling to find new clients.
+Eventually, I had a proverbial Come-to-Jesus discussion with a friend and came to a few startling conclusions.